isEqual()

 by default.
 You can activate it for specific multimethods you create by

-option and adding the RULES.EQUAL
+supplying the scoring option and adding the RULES.EQUAL constant to it.

 See: RULES